e16din/mobile-test/README.md

 ### Your solution
 Please implement your solution as an App that we can try out.
 For Android we need 4.4 compatibility or for iOS 8 compatibility.
 Also send us the source code to your solution.
 We use GitHub, so if you put your source code into a GitHub repository, it will make our life easy.
 Please provide information for any third party library and tool you are using.
+Please use Objective-C as the main language for iOS test

+Bonus points for iOS :
+- Show us how you can adapt it to different screen sizes
+- Can you use Objective-C and SWIFT together? show us a sample

 **A clean, well-animated, beautiful UI is very important.
-Please, let your imagination fly here.**
+Please, let your imagination fly here (hint, use more than standard animations).**